Repmak/Bike-Part-Picker/README.md

 Ensure all database tables have been created and test data has been inserted.
 Modify the SQL connection string (ReadSpreadsheet.py, line 19 and Bike_Part_Picker_Functions.py, line 8).

-Firstly, run Read_Spreadsheet.py to insert all data into the database table.
+Run Read_Spreadsheet.py to insert all pricing data into the database table.
 Run Bike_Part_Picker_Main.py to run the program.

 Note: Compatibility checker has not been implemented yet.